 - You’re under 1.2 metres tall

-If you have any questions, or are concerned about your ability to Climb, please check our FAQs or speak to our team for advice before booking.
+If you have any questions, or are concerned about your ability to Climb, please speak to our team for advice.
 We care about our Climbers; so please be aware that even if you have made a booking we reserve the right to decline participation, rebook or modify your Climb to keep you safe.
 Health & Safety Essentials and Exceptions are subject to change at our discretion.